 “For the past 35 years, one of my greatest pleasures has been to see Star Wars passed from one generation to the next,” said George Lucas, Chairman and Chief Executive Officer of Lucasfilm.
 “It’s now time for me to pass Star Wars on to a new generation of filmmakers.
 I’ve always believed that Star Wars could live beyond me, and I thought it was important to set up the transition during my lifetime.
 I’m confident that with Lucasfilm under the leadership of Kathleen Kennedy, and having a new home within the Disney organization, Star Wars will certainly live on and flourish for many generations to come.
 Disney’s reach and experience give Lucasfilm the opportunity to blaze new trails in film, television, interactive media, theme parks, live entertainment, and consumer products.”

-Under the deal, Disney will acquire ownership of Lucasfilm, a leader in entertainment, innovation and technology, including its massively popular and “evergreen” Star Wars franchise and its operating businesses in live action film production, consumer products, animation, visual effects, and audio post production.
-Disney will also acquire the substantial portfolio of cutting-edge entertainment technologies that have kept audiences enthralled for many years.
+Under the deal, Disney will acquire ownership of Lucasfilm, a leader in entertainment, innovation, and technology, including its massively popular and “evergreen” Star Wars franchise and its operating businesses in live-action film production, consumer products, animation, visual effects, and audio post-production.
+Disney will also acquire a substantial portfolio of cutting-edge entertainment technologies that have kept audiences enthralled for many years.
 Lucasfilm, headquartered in San Francisco, operates under the names Lucasfilm Ltd., LucasArts, Industrial Light & Magic, and Skywalker Sound, and the present intent is for Lucasfilm employees to remain in their current locations.

 The Boards of Directors of Disney and Lucasfilm have approved the transaction, which is subject to clearance under the Hart-Scott-Rodino Antitrust Improvements Act, certain non-United States merger control regulations, and other customary closing conditions.
 The agreement has been approved by the sole shareholder of Lucasfilm.